xcube-dev/xcube/README.md

 ### Objective

-The Xcube server is a light-weight web server that provides various services based on Xcube datasets:
+The `xcube serve` is a light-weight web server that provides various services based on xcube data cubes:

 * Catalogue services to query for datasets and their variables and dimensions, and feature collections.
 * Tile map service, with some OGC WMTS 1.0 compatibility (REST and KVP APIs)